fede2cr/iot-security/README.md

 - [ ] Easy display of triggered areas
 - [ ] Panic mode for calling for help on other external consoles connected to the system
 - [ ] Archival of events for debugging and for interaction with authorities
+- [ ] LiPo batteries that report charge
+- [ ] Weatherproof devices
+- [ ] Wireless charging
+- [ ] Very low false positives, to increase confidance when alerts happen

+## Sensors

+For detecting intruding humans, the idea is to use:

+- [Human body detection module](https://www.crcibernetica.com/rcwl-0516-human-body-detector-module/): Uses microwaves and doppler effect to sense human presence.
+Because of heavy transit of other primates (capuchin monkeys and howler monkeys) this has to be tested so that it does not create false positives.
+Expected range: 5m-7m.
+- [ESP32-cam](https://www.crcibernetica.com/esp32-with-camera/) or IMX462: Cameras that work well at night, either with light control or a low light optimized sensor to capture clear and useful images/video to detect human presence.
+This images/video should be offloaded for archival and for processing with Microsoft's Megadetector.
+The face detection features from the ESP32 can also be used, if tested properly with non-human-primates.